emergency water storage

 Today it’s all about why you need emergency storage water for survival.
 If we turn on the television or read a newspaper it’s quite evident that if a disaster were to affect our community the water may be shut off in a split second.
 That’s right, with zero warning.

-Please do not count on using that water heater unless you have a turn off valve you can switch BEFORE your water is contaminated.
+Please don’t count on using that water heater unless you have a turn off valve you can switch BEFORE your water is contaminated.
 Oh, and if you have a pool, if we lose power for an extended amount of time that water source will become a poisonous algae mess.

-Or, the water coming through our water lines could be contaminated and we will be unable to safely drink it, cook with it or even shower with it.
+Or, the water coming through our water lines could be contaminated and we’ll be unable to safely drink it, cook with it, or even shower with it.
 I don’t want to be standing in line to get a case of water for my family from my city government after an unforeseen disaster unless my home is totally destroyed.
 American Red Cross (see page 7)

-I have seen the lines on television with people waiting to get a case or two of water from their city offices.
-Please store some water for your family so you will be prepared for the unknown.
+I’ve seen the lines on television with people waiting to get a case or two of water from their city offices.
+Please store some water for your family so you’ll be prepared for the unknown.
 I suggest four gallons of water per person per day.

 I know the American Red Cross suggests only one gallon per person per day.
 I need water and lots of it.
 That’s all I drink all day, I would rather have too much water than have to tell my family “We are out of water.”
 Yikes!